 - if the tax advantage is only expected to be obtained by a person other than the employee, confirmation that there is no tax advantage for the employee

 - name and address of the promoter, and the name given to the notifiable arrangement, if any

-The first report employers need to send to HMRC is for the year 2015 to 2016.
-This must be with HMRC by 19 April 2016 - 14 days after the end of the tax year.
-If you don’t provide details for each relevant employee you may be liable to penalties.
+The first report employers had to send to HMRC was for the year 2015 to 2016.
+This had to be with HMRC by 19 April 2016 - 14 days after the end of the tax year.
+If you didn’t provide details for each relevant employee you may be liable to penalties.